 Are you in dilemma about where can you fly my drone?
 FAA instructed some areas to be drone no-fly zone or No Drone Zone.
 You are not allowed to fly your drones, UAS or Quadcopters on those restricted areas.
-In this article, I will explain you about the drone no-fly zone airspace map with restricted areas.
+In this article, I will explain you about the drone no-fly zone airspace map with restricted areas in 2019.

 There are many types of airspace restrictions in the United States.
 Check the below map or mobile app to know about the drone no-fly zone or No Drone Zone.
 So that you will be free from unknown violations.